Emoji domain: History

+Cabel Sasser of Panic created 💩.la (xn--ls8h.la), "The World's First Emoji Domain", on April 13, 2011.
+In February 2015, Coca-Cola used a domain name containing a smiley emoji in an advertising campaign aimed at mobile users in Puerto Rico.
+A 2018 survey of the .ws TLD recorded approximately 25,000 registered emoji domains.

 On June 26, 2020, an online collective called It Is What It Is employed the 👁️👄👁️.fm (xn--mp8hai.fm) emoji domain to raise money for various social justice causes.
 The viral campaign, which relied on people's fear of missing out, caused thousands of Twitter users to post both the emoji domain and the phrase "It Is What It Is" in hopes of getting access to a rumored exclusive social network.
 In the end, It Is What It Is turned out to be a hoax designed to redirect attention to social issues; it ultimately raised over $200,000 and was featured in Wired, Forbes, Business Insider, The Verge, and Gizmodo, among other publications.

+In August 8, 2023, Cloudflare announced support for emoji domains.

 Issues

 Support among domain name registrars for emoji domains is limited.

 It has been speculated that emoji domains, especially on mobile devices, may be used to lure victims into phishing scams.

 Another problem is that emojis can look different depending on the operating system, applications, and fonts used.
 Not all browsers support emoji domains.
-On Google Chrome and Firefox, emoji display as Punycode in the address bar.
-In Safari, on the other hand, emoji are visible in the address bar.
+On Google Chrome and Firefox, emojis display as Punycode in the address bar.
+However, in Safari, emoji are visible in the address bar.
 Emoji domains are also visible in Google and Bing search results.

 There are also issues with using emoji domains in social media.
 While they are well supported on Twitter and LinkedIn, Facebook and Instagram have imposed serious restrictions.
-Support varies on messaging platforms.
+Similarly, support varies on messaging platforms.